-6.11 Circular Symmetry Mode (free standing case)
+6.11 CircSym mode (free standing case)

-In this section we show an example of a free standing waveguide analyzed in CircSym mode.
+In this section we show an example of a free standing waveguide analyzed in the CircSym mode.
 Let's take the demo8.cfg (see 6.8) and modify it accordingly.

 Before anything else, however, let's add some mouth rollback: